-DEVELOPMENT REQUIREMENTS BUILDING REQUIREMENTS MAINTENANCE Provision of fire access trails Buildings to comply with the National Construction Code/Building Code of Regular mowing and maintenance of the vegetation management areas as set out in All dead and damaged timber to be removed from the areas indicated to Australia." this report. be mowed and removed from site.
+DEVELOPMENT REQUIREMENTS BUILDING REQUIREMENTS MAINTENANCE Provision of fire access trails Buildings to comply with the National Construction Code/Building Code of • All dead and damaged timber to be removed from the areas indicated to Australia, this report. be mowed and removed from site.
 No occupation until compliance with the relevant Standard and this Management Report Drive and fire trail access to be kept clear and accessible to satisfaction of the Fire Brigade.
 Emergency Fire Fighting supplies Of 10,000 litres Building materials are to be maintained in "as new "condition to preserve the integrity of the relevant materials.
 Pedestrian access around Building Site